Want to Help Others? Human Services is the Profession for You.

 The most rewarding aspect of a career in human services is the satisfaction of knowing that you are helping others & making a difference.
-Possible careers paths includes working with various populations as a social work assistant, chemical dependency counselor assistant, case manager, intake coordinator, group leader and many others.
+Possible careers paths include working with various populations as a social work assistant, chemical dependency counselor assistant, case manager, intake coordinator, group leader, and many others.

 Human Services Advisory Committee

 - Jean Ollis, Chair, Department of Social Work, Mt.
 Vernon Nazarene University

 - Phil Casby, Clinical Director, Licking County Alcoholism Prevention Program

 - Tonya Lock, Child Support Administrator, Coshocton County Dept. of Job & Family Services